gaetanserre/pyGKLS/README.md

 ```
 This will build the C++ dynamic library and the Cython package.
 Then, it will copy the Cython package to the Python site-packages directory and the shared library to `$HOME/.local/lib`.
 Make sure that `LD_LIBRARY_PATH` (or `DYLD_LIBRARY_PATH` for macOS) includes `$HOME/.local/lib`.

+> [!WARNING]
+> To use pyGKLS in Jupyter notebooks, it seems that one needs to put the shared library (`libpygkls.{so|dylib}`) in the global library path (e.g. `/usr/local/lib`), or to create a symbolic link.
+One can also put the shared library in the same directory as the notebook.

 ### Usage
 The Python interface is simple and easy to use.
 Here is an example of how to generate a GKLS function:
 ```python